Classification: 1996 London Cast

 After being so impressed by her work on an Australian production of Aspects of Love that he brought it to the West End for a limited engagement following the conclusion of the Trevor Nunn original’s run, and collaborating with her on the workshop mounting of his then-new piece, Whistle Down the Wind, at his annual Sydmonton Festival, Webber began discussing the possibility of a new production of JCS with director Gale Edwards and designer John Napier (original productions of Cats, Les Misérables, Miss Saigon, and Sunset Boulevard, among others).
-To hear Edwards tell it in a later documentary, he had a very specific vision of what he didn’t want: “Andrew said, ‘I really want a new production, and I want it redefined for the late Nineties.
+To hear Edwards tell it in a later documentary, he had a very specific vision of what he didn’t want: “Andrew said, ‘I want a new production, and I want it redefined for the late Nineties.
 I don’t want a revival of a ‘rock opera’ with everyone in bell-bottom pants leaping about.’”
-Her own programme notes for the ensuing production explained what he did have in mind: “…he showed me a painting by Holbein of the dead Christ laid out on a cold slab [The Dead Christ in the Tomb, housed at the Kunstmuseum Basel, Switzerland, a painting once described by Webber as “astonishing, timeless and horrifying”].
+Her program notes for the ensuing production explained what he did have in mind: “…he showed me a painting by Holbein of the dead Christ laid out on a cold slab [The Dead Christ in the Tomb, housed at the Kunstmuseum Basel, Switzerland, a painting once described by Webber as “astonishing, timeless and horrifying”].
 The painting was brutal and deeply moving yet lacked any sense of sentimental romanticism… no elegantly draped arm or light-washed reclining torso, this was a raw and cruel view of death… a private viewing of a man, yet one that conjured greater thoughts.
 Andrew offered up the picture saying ‘This is what I think Superstar is really about.’
 And so we began.”